 There is significant deferred maintenance on the presbytery.
-The 2017 property review noted that the presbytery is in poor condition and there are maintenance issues to address in the church.
+The 2017 property review noted the presbytery is in poor condition and there are maintenance issues to address in the church.
 The estimate for required maintenance was \$298k (2017) for the presbytery and \$84k (2017) for the church which when escalated 25% would now be \$335k and \$95k respectively.

-Options for this property include:
+Options for this property (in no specific order) include:

-- 1. Demolish and develop the church and presbytery site for housing maximising the opportunities of the new spatial plan for housing. - 2.
-Retain the church and presbytery with a further review in 5 years - 3.
-Subdivide and lease the presbytery site - 4.
-Sell the church and presbytery
+- 1. Retain the church and presbytery with a further review in 5 years - 2.
+Subdivide and lease the presbytery site - 3.
+Demolish and redevelop the church and presbytery site for housing maximising the opportunities of the new spatial plan for housing - 4.
+Sell the church and presbytery.